alxvasilev/cpp-promise/README.md

 because the promises returned by handlers don't have any handlers attached.
 Handlers are usually attached when chaining promises.
 This, however, may not be the case, if the handler itself contains a promise chain, and returns a promise that is not at its end.
 This is a very exotic case, and is still perfectly fine with a reasonable number of handlers attached to each of the two promises.
-Iny any case, checks are performed in both debug and release mode and an exception is thrown if callback slots are exhausted.
+In any case, checks are performed in both debug and release mode and an exception is thrown if callback slots are exhausted.
 The exception is of type `std::runtime_error` and an informative message.
 Please let me know if the fixed maximum of handlers is a problem for you.
 If it turns our to be cumbersome for many users, I will consider switching to dynamic lists.
 You can increase the default globally by defining PROMISE_MAX_HANDLE_COUNT before including `promise.hpp`.
 However, this define-before-include order has to be taken care of for each compilation unit.
 This may be cumbersome, if done at the source code level.
 A better option could be to add the define to the build system of your application, so that all compilation units will have it specified, and it will always be defined before any code is preprocessed/compiled.